Design Initiative

 The SEMINAL framework.

-Seven designable systems every project touches.
+SEMINAL is the working vocabulary at the center of DIAD's curriculum lab — seven designable systems every project touches.
 We teach students to notice all seven, design for several, and never pretend the others aren't there.
-It's a shared vocabulary across courses, studios, and the faculty grants program.
+Faculty pilot it across courses, studios, and the grants program; it evolves with what we learn.

 S